Everyone Can Have Jeans that FitHere's how to alter the pattern.

 Women love to wear jeans; in fact, the average woman has seven pairs!
-Why?
-Because they cinch you in and make you look slimmer.
-But even if you can’t find a pair at the store that fits, it’s simple to make your own comfortable and attractive jeans, in any fabric you please, like the ones we’re wearing.
-In the following pages, I’ll show you how to customize every aspect of jeans fit, using only a few basic measurements and one of several current patterns.
+If you can’t find a pair at the store that fits, it’s simple to make your own comfortable and attractive jeans, in any fabric you please, like the ones we’re wearing.
+I’ll show you how to customize every aspect of jeans fit, using only a few basic measurements and one of several current patterns.
 Let’s start off with what’s unique about the way jeans fit.

 Jeans fit differently than trousers

 The current jeans style is close-fitting, with a contoured front waistband and a shaped yoke in back.
 The top edge of jeans often comes right to your waistline, or about 1/2 inch below it.
 Jeans hug your body everywhere, including in the crotch curve, which on an average fitted trouser is about 1/2 inch from your body, and about 1 inch away on pull-on pants.
 There are three typical leg styles of modern jeans: straight-leg, tapered, and boot-cut.
 Straight-leg jeans fit to the hip but fall almost straight down from there.
 Tapered and boot- cut jeans fit snugly to the knee, but boot-cuts flare out below the knee (to allow room for boots underneath), while tapered legs continue to taper to the hem.

 To get all these features, you need a good pattern.
 Try this list of patterns for ideas.